JunhuaiHou/Flappy-Bird-AI/README.md

 # Flappy-Bird-AI
--An AI that teaches itself to play Flappy Bird perfectly
+An AI that teaches itself to play Flappy Bird perfectly